 Steps to Root Samsung Galaxy A10

-- Similarly like Method 1, power off your device and boot it into TWRP recovery.
+- Similar to Method 1, power off your device and boot it into TWRP recovery.

 - In TWRP recovery, click on the Install option.

 - From your phone storage, select the downloaded SuperSU.zip file.

 - On the next screen, swipe in the right direction to start the actual rooting process.